A two-player portfolio tracking game: Problem formulation

 We adopt the framework from~\citet{CarlinLoboViswanathan:07} and~\citet{SchiedZhang:17} and suppose that the agents' trading incurs linear temporary and permanent price impact \`a la~\citet{AlmgChr:01} in the sense that trades in the risky asset are executed at prices

-with some unaffected price process $P_\cdot= P_0 + \sqrt{\sigma} W_\cdot$ following a Brownian motion $(W_t)_{0 \leq t \leq T}$ with variance $\sigma > 0$.
+with some unaffected price process $P_\cdot= P_0 + \sqrt{\sigma} W_\cdot$ following a Brownian motion $(W_t)_{0 \leq t \leq T}$ with respect to the underlying filtration with variance $\sigma > 0$.
 The trading of both agents in the risky asset consumes available liquidity and instantaneously affects the execution price in~\eqref{def:exPrice} in an adverse manner through temporary price impact $\lambda > 0$.
 In addition, the agents' total accumulated trading activity also leaves a trace in the execution price which is captured by the permanent price impact parameter $\gamma >0$.

-Similar to the single-agent setup in~\citet{BankSonerVoss:17} we assume that agent~1 and agent~2 are trading in this illiquid risky asset because each agent seeks to track her own exogenously given target strategy $(\xi_t^1)_{0 \leq t \leq T}$ and $(\xi_t^2)_{0 \leq t \leq T}$, respectively.
+Similar to the single-agent setup in~\citet{BankSonerVoss:17} we assume that agent~1 and agent~2 are trading in this illiquid risky asset because each agent seeks to track their own exogenously given target strategy $(\xi_t^1)_{0 \leq t \leq T}$ and $(\xi_t^2)_{0 \leq t \leq T}$, respectively.
 Both processes $\xi^1$ and $\xi^2$ are supposed to be real-valued predictable processes in $L^2(\PP \otimes dt)$ and can be thought of, for instance, as hedging strategies adopted from a frictionless market.
 Moreover, the agents are also required to reach a predetermined terminal portfolio target position $\Xi^1_T$ and $\Xi^2_T$ in $L^2(\PP,\cF_T)$ at time $T$.
 Mathematically, we can formalize their objectives as follows: For a given strategy $(\alpha^2_t)_{0 \leq t \leq T}$ of her competitor agent~2, agent~1 aims to choose her trading rate $(\alpha^1_t)_{0 \leq t \leq T}$ in order to minimize the cost functional

 whereas agent~2 wishes to minimize